 Asset Location: First, they invest smartly across your accounts, putting tax-advantaged investments in taxable accounts where they can, and vice versa.
 So, if you have an asset that is not taxed (like a municipal bond), Betterment will ensure that it is not sitting in a Roth IRA and wasting the tax benefit that a Roth IRA provides.

 Tax Loss Harvesting: Second, Betterment also employs tax loss harvesting, which can save you money when investments decline in value.
-Simply put, if you are invested in a broad index fund that decline 10% one year, Betterment will sell that fund and purchase a new, similar one instantly.
+Simply put, if you are invested in a broad index fund that declines 10% one year, Betterment will sell that fund and purchase a new, similar one instantly.
 This will allow you to write off those losses while staying invested in very similar assets the whole time.

 The Pros and Cons of Betterment

 Easy Set Up: Betterment is easy to get started with – you can do it in just 3 simple steps.

 Automated Investing: Betterment not only sets up your account and investments for you, but they manage them ongoing as well – rebalancing your portfolio for you based your risk tolerance and goals.

 Tax Optimization: You get the peace of mind that your investments are being made as tax efficiently as possible.
 Keeping more money in your pocket and out of Uncle Sam’s.